Link to Pages

 For example, if you type the below in your dash:

-It looks like this in your hub:
+...the links will look like this in your Hub:

 Open Links in New Tab

-<a href="doc:introduction" target="_blank">Introduction</a>
+<a href="doc:intro-to-readme" target="_blank">Introduction</a>

 Validating Links

-https://validator.w3.org/checklink.
+ReadMe supports several third-party tools to automatically find broken links in a documentation project, One service we suggest is the W3C Validator.
 No login required.
 For the URL field, enter your doc's custom domain.
 Select Hide redirects and select Check linked documents recursively.
 Leave recursion depth blank.

 What's Next